jeffpar/pcjs.v1/apps/pcx86/README.md

 to find, and in some cases (e.g., [Executive Suite](1982/esuite/)), the original disks were copy-protected, so we've been forced to use a "cracked" copy of the software instead.

+A list of all the software available to PCx86 machines can be found in the [IBM PC Disk Library](/disks/pcx86/).

 ### 1981

 * [DONKEY.BAS](1981/donkey/)